Graduation Thesis

 Theses are subject to mandatory checks for plagiarism — uploading them to LMS is a must before their defense.
 A special system is used to determine plagiarism.
 For more information, please see the Regulations on Checking Student Papers for Plagiarism, the Use of Generative Models, and the Publication of Bachelor's, Specialist, and Master's Theses on the HSE University Corporate Website.

 Important: The use of generative models without properly acknowledging it is a violation of academic norms.
-Students who use artificial intelligence in the creation of their thesis must disclose this fact, detail the purposes for which it was used, indicate the specific technology implemented, and provide an evaluate its effectiveness.
-In January 2024, the plagiarism detection system was enhanced with a plugin that identifies text produced by generative models.
+Students who use artificial intelligence in the creation of their thesis must disclose this fact, detail the purposes for which it was used, indicate the specific technology implemented, and evaluate its effectiveness.
+The plagiarism detection system identifies text produced by generative models.
 Detailed guidance on properly reporting AI use will be included in the instructions for submitting assignments to the LMS.

 Theses may be based on a generalisation of several term papers written by a student.
 This may be mentioned in the relevant internship programme, as well as the Guidelines for Writing Theses for the degree programme.
 The Academic Supervisor will help the student make a final decision on using the term paper when preparing a thesis.
 A plagiarism checker is only a tool to assist people, so it is the supervisor's responsibility to determine what constitutes plagiarism.